bajamircea/bajamircea.github.io/_posts/2018-06-23-linked-lists-options.markdown

 Most lists have fixed meaning for the pointers in the node (e.g. first is `next`, second is `prev`).

-Fast reverse of double linked lists can be achieved at additional cost elsewhere e.g. if the meaning of `next` and `prev` is fixed just for the entry point in the list (e.g. the dummy node) while for the rest of the nodes is deduced.
+Fast reverse of double linked lists can be achieved if the meaning of `next` and `prev` is fixed just for the entry point in the list (e.g. the dummy node) while for the rest of the nodes it is deduced.
+This obviously has additional cost for other operations.

 ![Fast reversal](/assets/2018-06-23-linked-lists-options/08-fast-reversal.png)